 What is fundamental analysis vs. technical analysis

 On the other hand, technical analysis is a method of analyzing the financial markets by studying past market data, such as price charts and volume trends.
-The goal of technical analysis is to identify patterns in the market and to use those patterns to predict future market movements.
+The goal of technical analysis is to identify market patterns and use those patterns to predict future market movements.

-Both fundamental and technical analysis have their strengths and weaknesses, and many investors use both methods to make investment decisions.
+Fundamental and technical analysis have strengths and weaknesses, and many investors use both methods to make investment decisions.

 Combining Fundamental and Technical Analysis

 There are a few different ways to combine fundamental and technical analysis.
 One way is to use fundamental analysis to identify good stocks and technical analysis to determine when to buy or sell those stocks.
-Another way is to use technical analysis to identify overvalued or undervalued stocks and then use fundamental analysis to determine if those stocks are likely to move back towards their fair value.
+Another way is to use technical analysis to identify overvalued or undervalued stocks and then use fundamental analysis to determine if they are likely to return to their fair value.

 Some investors use a combination of both fundamental and technical analysis when making investment decisions.
 They may use technical analysis to identify good entry and exit points and then use fundamental analysis to confirm that the stock is a good long-term investment.